Loading...

 Portion Control

-Pair the beef ribs with non-starchy vegetables such as broccoli, spinach, or kale.
-These foods are low in carbohydrates and can help modulate the glucose response.
+Pair the beef ribs with a variety of non-starchy vegetables like broccoli, spinach, or kale.
+These vegetables are low in carbohydrates and can help moderate glucose responses.

 Add Healthy Fats